haarshvardhana/UK-Retail-Data-Pipeline-Revenue-Leakage-Anomaly-Detection/README.md

 # UK RETAIL DATA PIPELINE: REVENUE LEAKAGE & ANOMALY DETECTION

 ## 📋 PROJECT OVERVIEW
 Led a 3-person collaborative team to audit a large-scale dataset of 541,000+ transactions from a UK-based retailer.
-The project focused on transforming raw, messy transaction logs into a high-integrity financial model to identify "Revenue Leakage"—the delta between potential gross sales and actual retained revenue.
+The project focused on transforming raw, messy transaction logs into a high-integrity financial model to identify "Revenue Leakage", the delta between potential gross sales and actual retained revenue.

 **Data Source:** UCI Machine Learning Repository - Online Retail Dataset (541,909 rows of transactions).